postmanlabs/labs-docs/src/pages/docs/api-security/security-warnings.md

 order: 116
 page_id: "security_warnings"
 warning: false
-search_keyword: "api schema, schema validation, api security, security validation"
+search_keyword: "api schema, security warnings, schema validation, api security, security validation"

 ---

-In Postman, we highly recommend you to follow "**Security warnings**" at the API definition stage of API development.
+In Postman, we highly recommend you to follow Security warnings at the API definition stage of API development.
 This set of warnings can be used to govern the security posture of any API definition in the OpenAPI 3.0 format.
 A security warning does not mean that your API schema is broken; it indicates that there are potential security risks to which your API is vulnerable.
-Postman will highlight these security misses and help you understand their implications and possible ways to patch them.
+Postman will highlight these security misses and help you understand their implications and possible ways to patch the warnings.

 For more information on API Schemas, see [Validating your API Schemas](/docs/designing-and-developing-your-api/validating-elements-against-schema/).